W7k-J/W7k-J.github.io/Terms.md

     -   If you contact us, we’ll use the information provided to communicate with you and address any issues or explore business opportunities.
     -   Rest assured, we won’t share your information with others unless you grant explicit permission.

-### Other liability

-Computer Viruses.
-We shall not bear any liability, whatsoever, for any damage or interruptions caused by any computer viruses or other malicious code.
-We advise the regular use of a reputable and readily available virus screening and prevention software.

-To make our tools as safe as possible we always try to publish them on Autodesk App Store.

 #### GitHub Pages Service

 This Website is hosted as a GitHub Pages website.
 GitHub may collect User Personal Information from visitors to this GitHub Pages website - for more info visit GitHub [Privacy Statement](https://docs.github.com/en/site-policy/privacy-policies/github-privacy-statement).
 We receive from them information about webpage traffic (views and number of unique visitors).